 Golden recommends waiting to share your number once a date, time, and location are confirmed.
 "I've noticed that switching to texting from messaging has a high drop-off rate," she explains.

 2. You're Both Slow To Reply To Messages

-Sometimes you end up Tinder-ghosting a genuinely cute and interesting person simply because you forgot you were chatting with them.
-No, the fact that you didn't open the app during your busy work day does not mean the chemistry isn't there.
-It's an app, and it's easy to forget to check back in with a stranger about how their Monday was.
+Sometimes, you end up Tinder-ghosting a cute and interesting person you’re attracted to simply because you forgot you were chatting with them.
+Because you’re communicating through an app. it's easy to forget to check back in with a potential partner about how their Monday was.

 3. Your Match Asks For Your Number

-Don't be a weirdo.
-If someone you are interested in is messaging you on Tinder and asks for your number, go ahead and give it to them.
+If someone you’re interested in is messaging you on Tinder and asks for your number, this feels obvious, but go ahead and give it to them.
 You don't have to withhold your number because it might lead to becoming "text buddies," and you shouldn’t worry that you’re not making them “work hard enough.”
 When it comes to giving out your number, do whatever you feel comfortable with.
 “You’re an adult,” Rubin says.
 “Exercise judgment about what’s right for you.”

 You should switch over to texting whenever it makes things easier for you — regardless of whether it’s right before a date or not.
-If you're forward and happy to offer up your number, do it.
+If you're happy to offer up your number, do it.
 If you want to wait to feel out the potential relationship a little bit longer, that’s your right, too.
-If your match turns into a relationship, it won't be because you followed certain rules about when to give out your digits, it will be because he likes you.
-Phone number sharing and all.
+If your match turns into a relationship, it won't be because you followed certain rules about when to give out your digits.